-3.1 Effects of Interrupt Coalescence on TCP
+A. Effects of Interrupt Coalescence on TCP

-The behavior of TCP when the network cards enable IC has been investigated in previous studies [8, 10], and IC has been shown to be detrimental to TCP self-clocking.
+The behavior of TCP when the network cards enable IC has been investigated in previous studies [11, 13], and IC has been shown to be detrimental to TCP self-clocking.
 IC causes the ACK packets to arrive at the sender in bursts, and this bursty arrival in turn causes bursty transmission of data packets and, subsequently, bursty transmission of ACK packets from the TCP receiver.
-According to one study [10], with IC, 65% of ACKs arrive with intervals of less than 1 $\mu s$ , because they are delivered to the kernel with a single interrupt.
+According to one study [13], with IC, 65% of ACKs arrive with intervals of less than 1 μs , because they are delivered to the kernel with a single interrupt.
 Meanwhile, without IC, almost no ACK packets arrive with small intervals.

-In the present study, we propose an algorithm that can exploit the burst of data packets in TCP under the effects of IC to measure the available bandwidth.
-The TCP sender adjusts the number of packets involved in a burst and checks whether the corresponding ACK packets also form a burst to investigate the available bandwidth.
+In the present study, we propose an algorithm that can exploit the burst of data packets in TCP under the effects of IC to measure the available bandwidth of the network path between TCP sender and receiver.
+The TCP sender adjusts the number of packets involved in a burst and checks whether the inter-intervals of the bursts of corresponding ACK packets are increased or not to investigate the available bandwidth.
 ICIM can be employed into any version of TCP.
-Using previously reported results [10], ICIM first checks to see if the network card has IC enabled.
+Using previously reported results [13], ICIM first checks to see if the network card has IC enabled.
 If the IC is enabled, ICIM continues measurement based on the bursty transmission of TCP.